Discover the 10 Scale-up projects to be supported in 2022

 This project led by ShareAction improves the quality of jobs in multinational companies’ operations and supply chains by enhancing corporate transparency and accountability.
 It supports SDG8: decent work for all.

-Transforming Aid Delivery with Big Data
+Transforming Aid Delivery with Data Science

 This project led by a partnership between the Ministry of Digital Economy of Togo, GiveDirectly, Innovations for Poverty Action and the Center for Effective Global Action is a digital payment program, leveraging artificial intelligence and mobile technologies to provide social aids to the most vulnerable, in Togo.